vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 86: It's not, actually, so this answer is a lower limit on the actual mass that has to be loaded in.
 So much for the ~1 kg answer from Problem 16.
 87: One ton is 1,000 kg.

 needs.
-But given realities that only 0.08% of mass is converted to energy in nuclear reactions, that only 0.72% of natural uranium. is fissile 235U, and that only half of the 235U is retrievable88 and "burned" in reactors, how many tons of uranium must be mined per year to support 18 TW via conventional fission, assuming for the sake of this problem that 5 tons of mass need to convert to energy via E = mc2?
+But given realities that only 0.08% of mass is converted to energy in nuclear reactions, that only 0.72% of natural uranium. is fissile 235U, and that only half of the 235U is retrievable88 and "burned" in reactors, how many tons of uranium must be mined per year to support 18 TW via conventional fission, assuming for the sake of this problem that 5 tons of mass need to convert to energy via $E = mc^2$?
 33. Based on the abundance of 235U in the earth's crust (Table 15.9), how many kilograms of typical crust would need to be excavated and processed per year to provide the~ 0.005 kg of 235U you need for your personal energy (as in Example 15.4.2)?
 34. In crude terms, proven uranium reserves could go another 90 years at the present rate of use.
 But the world gets only about a tenth of its electricity from nuclear.
 What does this imply about the timescale for the uranium supply if the world got all of its electricity from conventional (non-breeding) nuclear fission?